Greater St. Louis Area Council: History

 The John S. Swift Base also opened in the summer of 1966.
-It was originally the only camp on the property with a dining hall to serve meals to the campers.
+It was originally the only camp on the property with a dining hall.
 It was designed for a high adventure based camp to implement the year-long Exploring program, which would later become the Venturing Program.
 It is named for John S. Swift, who was the owner of Swift Printing Company.
 He believed in the value of the Scouting program so much that when approached by the committee to create the Ranch for funds, he happily donated the amount needed for the base.